Open Neural Tube Defects (ONTDs) in Children

 What are open neural tube defects in children?

-Open neural tube defects (ONTDs) are problems with the way the brain, spinal cord, or spine forms while a baby is growing in the mother’s uterus.
+Open neural tube defects (ONTDs) are problems with the way the brain, spinal cord, or spine forms while a baby is growing in the pregnant person’s uterus.
 These problems occur in about 1 in every 1,500 newborn babies each year.

 The types of neural tube defects include:

 - Spina bifida.
 This is when the spine doesn’t grow normally over the spinal cord.
 Babies born with spina bifida may have minor or short-term problems.
-Or they may have lasting (permanent), serious physical problems.
+Or they may have lasting, serious physical problems.
 These may include paralysis, lack of bowel and bladder control, club feet, a buildup of spinal fluid in the head (hydrocephaly), and intellectual disability.
-In most cases, a child may need 1 or more surgeries after birth.
+In most cases, a child may need surgery before or after birth.
 This is the most common kind of ONTD.

 - Anencephaly.
 This defect is when part of the brain and skull don’t form.
-It occurs when the neural tube doesn’t close at the base of the skull.
+It occurs when the neural tube doesn’t close.
 Babies with anencephaly often die in the uterus after 20 weeks of pregnancy (stillborn).
 Or they only live for a very short time after birth.

 What causes open neural tube defects in a child?